demiancy/html5-1/README.md

 2 spaces (no tabs) are used for indentation
 Try not to use lines longer than 80 characters
 \<h1\> should be used only once per page
+In audio tag, the controls attribute is necessary

 # Additional documentation
 https://developers.google.com/style/html-formatting